thoughtbot/maintaining-open-source-projects/book/04-quality.md

    time, consistently, with no emotions.

 Ruby has a tool called rubocop that exposes style violations.
-Hound CI is a product that uses rubocop, and it comments in the changed lines of pull requests that do not conform to the style guides.
-Hound is consistently the first reviewer of any PR in the projects that set it up.
+Hound CI is a product that uses rubocop, and it comments in the changed lines of patches that do not conform to the style guides.
+Hound is consistently the first reviewer of any patch in the projects that set it up.
 It being a robot, it avoids the potentially awkward situation of nitpicking style violations over a contribution.
 People rarely get offended by a robot dog.
 It is indeed waiting to criticize your style, but it does so always, with the same